Gameoholic/daniels-portal/readme.txt

 - call query/ies (make sure the query checks for authenticity between user and matched data)
 - if returns non-void type, convert to minimized-data type

+In internal queries, don't pass servertypes as parameters.
+Pass parameters individually.
+ServerTypes are only to be used when returned from queries, aka, only when we know the object 100% exists.
+This is to prevent human mistakes, so we always know a ServerType is valid and was returned by server.

+rename securedbscope to securedalscope // add comment this ensures only called in internal or dal